mdavezac/LaDa/sphinx-doc/source/userguide/vasp.rst

 successful run.
 Not unless specifically requested to.
 The returned extraction object corresponds to the OUTCAR.
 Hence, on the second pass, it is the results of the first call which are returned.
-Unless, of course, a successful calculation already existed there, in which case LaDa would *never ever* have been so crass as to overwrite it.
+Unless, of course, a successful calculation already existed there prior to the first run, in which case LaDa would *never ever* have been so crass as to overwrite it.

 The second method is to create an extraction object directly: